-Triton is a very well known and established company bringing electric shower for more than 30 years.
-Triton T8oz is the best electric shower in my list.
+Triton is a very well known and established company bringing electric showers for more than 30 years.

-This shower is designed to cover all footprints by the previous electric shower, so no untilled areas will be visible and no additional work needed.
+This one is designed to cover all footprints by the previous installation, so no areas without tiles will be visible and no additional work needed.

 Shower head features 5 different spray type options.

-This electric shower is truly meant to be an easy install.
+This shower is truly meant to be an easy install.
 With features like Swivel fit – which is a fully reversible water inlet for left and right connections, or a Swing Fit, which is the same but for cables.

 Check out this product video:

 It has an analog dial for manual temperature control as well as ECO setting for saving energy.

-Multiple entry points for both water and electricity will make your life much easier when installing this electric shower.
+Multiple entry points for both water and electricity will make your life much easier during installation.

-Triton Martinique is another great electric shower.
+Triton Martinique is another great Triton shower.
 If you are worried about limescale build-up, you don’t need to.
-This electric shower has so called, phased shutdown, or limescale resistant shutdown, which should minimize a build-up of limescale.
+This one has so called “phased shutdown”, or limescale resistant shutdown, which should minimize a build-up of limescale.